 Following in the footsteps of our patron St. Columban, at the heart of our mission is cross-cultural encounters.
-We believe that cross-cultural encounters can inspire people to build prophetic communities that help bring about the Reign of God.
+We believe that cross-cultural encounters can inspire people to build prophetic communities that help bring about God's justice.

-At the invitation of the Second Vatican Council, and inspired by the activism of the communities that we accompany, in 1976 the Society formally recognized that at the heart of our mission is the work for justice, peace, and ecology.
+At the invitation of the Second Vatican Council, and inspired by the activism of the communities that we accompany, in 1976 the Society formally recognized that at the heart of our mission is the work for justice, peace, and the integrity of creation.
 Across the world we do this through direct service projects, educational resources, community organizing, advocacy, and other initiatives.

 Reflecting on our 100 years of experience, the Society developed position statements on the following issues: migration, extractive industries, water, climate change, genetically modified organisms, peace and nonviolence, and economic justice.

 It was also during the 1970s that our Society set up a committee to explore the possibility of opening an advocacy office in Washington, DC.
 After decades of working with communities to establish equitable and sustainable conditions within their countries, we realized that our work was often impeded by economic and military policies supported by the United States’ government.

 In 1985, the Society founded the Columban Justice, Peace, and Integrity of Creation (JPIC) Office.
 We changed our name in April 2009 to the Columban Center for Advocacy and Outreach and then again in January 2022 to our current name.